Freestyle Music Park: 2009 season: Freestyle Music Park

-Further problems and subsequent closure
+Summer 2009 – Winter 2016: Further problems and permanent closure

 Throughout the season, a series of lawsuits were filed against the park, adding to the park's woes.
 The lawsuits were filed by Brandon Advertising (for $1.4 million) on August 5, 2009, and Roundbox Advisors LLC (for $360,000) on August 17, 2009.
 Baker explained that FPI MB would pay both creditors, saying that Freestyle Park had fewer problems than Hard Rock Park, but people were assuming the difficulties would continue, meaning that they were less patient.
 Tetra Financial Group also filed a lawsuit in September for lease payments, taxes and fees.
 In October 2009, FPI announced that they had lined up some new investors to help the park pay its debts.
 They signed a memorandum of understanding with the investors.

 The agreement to purchase Hard Rock Park included paying $570,000 owed by the former park owners.
 In January 2010, the attorney for Hard Rock Park's trustee allowed an extension on that payment as the park searched for new investors.
 Court documents said the economic situation caused difficulties in making the payments.
-The park laid off 30 employees early in January 2010.
+The park laid off 30 employees early that month.
+Even BMW sued FPI, alleging trademark infringement regarding the cars on the "Round About" ride resembling cars from Mini Cooper.

 In February 2010, FPI attorney Tobey Daluz announced that the park would not open in March 2010 as planned.
 She said when or if the park opened depended on actions of investors who have not been identified.
 On March 29, 2010, lawyer David Slough said the park would not reopen unless investors allowed FPI to pay Hard Rock Park's debt by the deadline of April 1, 2010.
 He would not say how close investors were to a deal.
 On April 1, 2010, Slough said, "Currently, the park has no ability to make the payment."
 Foreclosure and even bankruptcy are now possibilities, but the park could still find investors and reopen, according to attorney Allen Jeffcoat.
 Court documents filed April 13, 2010, in federal bankruptcy court in Delaware say a court ruling will create a lien; the next step will likely be a Horry County court action leading to the park's sale.
 On June 29, 2010, a federal court awarded Tetra $14 million after Freestyle failed to answer the lawsuit.
 On June 30, 2010, Baker said the park was "aggressively" seeking new investors.
 Jeffcoat, who had no connection to the case, said Tetra would only be repaid after other creditors who already had claims.